 Lavender is one of the most popular essential oils used today and has application for nearly any mood.
 It has a fresh and floral aroma due to its high content of linalyl acetate and linalool, which studies suggest are effective in promoting relaxation and easing anxiety.2 Lavender is used by many to reduce stress, improve concentration, alleviate insomnia, and calm agitation.3

-When used for anxiety, research suggests topical application of lavender essential oil is likely the best way to experience its full benefits.
+When used for anxiety, research suggests topical application of lavender essential oil is the best way to experience its benefits.
 One research study showed that the medicinal properties of lavender essential oil become apparent in as little as five minutes after rubbing it onto the skin.4

 How to Use Lavender Essential Oil for Anxiety and Stress